 When I first started I just wanted to be in a food store and be with customers.
 I like food-buying customers.
 They shop, they cook, they eat.
 What else matters?

 The Little Store that Does

 Renzullo’s is an old-school Italian market.
 Small.
 Every Canadian city and town once had similar stores.
-Then big grocery seduced us, and because we like new and shiny, we followed their siren.
+Then post war (that would be W.W. ll) big grocery seduced us, and because we like new and shiny, we followed their siren.
 Usually away from town, with no trees, but lots of blacktop.

 But Renzullo’s survived.
 They recently celebrated their 55th anniversary.
 Happy Birthday to you!
 It’s still in the same family.
 The same floor boards, the same cross above the door on the way to the back, the same generous spirit.
 The Italian community shops there, as they always have, but other neighbourhood people have made it theirs, too.
 And they are just as welcome, just as respected.

-Big food would say they can’t be Renzullo’s because they are small.
+Big food would say they can’t be Renzullo’s because Renzullo’s is small.
 But they are wrong.
 Obviously, nobody can be like the owners, Mirella and Franco, who have an abundance of heart and humanity.
 Yet some things do translate.
 The first lesson is…

 Supermarkets should be jealous of Renzullo’s loyalty.
 They have loads of it.
 And none of it comes from a loyalty card program.